3 Overview of AI

 At the beginning of the recent AI surge, many users turned to models like ChatGPT for coding help.
 The results were mixed at best.
 Unless the task was very simple, the generated code often failed—sometimes syntactically, sometimes logically, and occasionally in more subtle ways.
 Worse, the models would confidently invent functionality that did not exist.

 I experienced this directly.
-A user of the netdiffuseR R package once wrote to me saying that ChatGPT had informed them of an algorithm published by certain authors and claimed that my package included a vignette demonstrating it.
+A user of the netdiffuseR R package (Yon et al. 2025; Valente and Yon 2020) once wrote to me saying that ChatGPT had informed them of an algorithm published by certain authors and claimed that my package included a vignette demonstrating it.
 The user could not find it.
 The reason was simple: it did not exist.
 The model had fabricated a plausible but false reference.

 This behavior—often referred to as “hallucination”—was a fundamental limitation of early LLM deployments.
 The model could generate text that sounded correct, but it had no mechanism to verify its claims.

-With the introduction of frameworks such as Anthropic’s Model Context Protocol (MCP), LLMs gained the ability to move beyond the chat window.
+With the introduction of frameworks such as Anthropic’s Model Context Protocol (MCP) (Anthropic 2024), announced in November 2024, LLMs gained the ability to move beyond the chat window.
 Instead of merely proposing code, an agent could execute it, observe the result, and iterate if it failed.
 The idea is straightforward but powerful: give the model a tool to test its own output.

 If the code does not run, the agent receives feedback and revises it.
 This loop—propose, execute, evaluate, revise—dramatically improves performance.
 In practice, this transformed coding assistants from occasionally helpful text generators into tools that can produce working scripts.